raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

 Note: The position values can also be negative!
 If you use a negative value, it will push the element off outside the container, over whichever edge you've specified.

+### Making things overlap
-Finally, you might want to have some of the pictures overlapping.
+You might want to have some of the pictures overlapping.
 But how do you choose which one goes on top?

 + Choose two images and give them positions that cause them to overlap.